JoshuaHarris391/Lab_Protocols/DNA/Endo_Free_MIDI_Prep.md

   ![](cache/MIDI_1.png?raw=true)

-17. Centrifuge immediately at ≥15,000 x g for 30 min at 4 C. Carefully decant the supernatant.
+17. Centrifuge immediately at ≥15,000 x g for 30 min at 4 C.

+1. Using a transfer pipette, combine all pellets together, then re-spin at ≥15,000 x g for 10min.

+   * Make sure tubes are balanced in the centrifuge

-1. Wash each DNA pellet with 1ml of endotoxin-free room-temperature 70% ethanol (do not need to resuspend) and centrifuge at ≥15,000 x g for 10 min.
+1. Wash DNA pellet with 1ml of endotoxin-free room-temperature 70% ethanol (do not need to resuspend) and centrifuge at ≥15,000 x g for 10 min.

 1. Remove ethanol and repeat pellet washing with another 1mL 70% ethanol (Endotoxin Free).

 1. Centrifuge at ≥15,000 x g for 5 min.
-Carefully decant the supernatant whilst still leaving a little bit of ethanol
+Carefully decant the supernatant as much as you can.

-1. Using a transfer pipette, detach DNA pellets into the ethanol solution, and combine all the pellets into a single 1.7mL Eppendorf tube.

-1. Centrifuge at ≥15,000 x g for 5 min.
-Carefully decant the supernatant.

 1. Air dry pellet, it will go from white to transparent in colour